jsiudowski/HotelRegistrySystemCS270/hotelsystem/NOTES.md

 **Note: Any class with an ID is being edited to conform to this.
 All Ids will be int**

-To-Do:
+To-Do for today:
-Floor, Hotel, Payment, Reservation, Room
+-Floor, Hotel, Payment, Reservation, Room
-Read JPA annotation for foreign keys and data relations
+-Read JPA annotation for foreign keys and data relations
-Need a login model to bind usernames and passwords to persons
+-Need a login model to bind usernames and passwords to persons ***Important***

 ### _Day 2_
 Adding annotations to the classes is going to take some experimentation.
 I might start small and expand from there